Yifei-Zhu/LanGroupWiki/docs/wiki/Authors/submit_wiki_en.md

 ```bash
 git clone git@github.com:Yifei-Zhu/LanGroupWiki.git
 ```
-The `git clone` command automatically adds the remote repository (by dafultly named as **origin** ).
+The `git clone` command automatically adds the remote repository (by default named as **origin** ).

 ### Step3: Create new branch
-In the local repository, creat a new branch for your changes using `git checkout` command.
+In the local repository, create a new branch for your changes using `git checkout` command.
 ```bash
 git checkout -b <New branch>
 ```
 !!! tldr "Note"
-    The Step3 is not mandatory and can be skipped, but it is recommanded that everyone follows best practices by making changes in branches to ensure the stability of the `master` branch.
+    The Step3 is not mandatory and can be skipped, but it is recommended that everyone follows best practices by making changes in branches to ensure the stability of the `master` branch.

 ### Step4: Make changes
 If your changes are not limited to the existing files,  but rather adding or deleting certain content, please make corresponding modifications in `mkdocs. yml` file.

 For example, if you wish add a wiki about the instruction of Gaussian software in **Software Usage** module, you should place the *Gaussian_guide.md* file under *./wiki/Software_guide* directory.
 Then, you need to add the relative path of this file by modifying the **Software Usage** section in the `mkdocs.yml` file.
-Note that this path should be started with - and follow specifc indentation, as shown below:
+Note that this path should be started with - and follow specific indentation, as shown below:
 ```YAML
 - Software Usage:
     ......（Other file paths）